-Nick Taylor is in his second year as the Briar Cliff football program’s defensive coordinator.
-Taylor coaches an aggressive defense in 2014 with the defensive line tying the school record for most sacks in a game with five against Dakota Wesleyan and the team finished with the second most sacks in a season with 19.
-Taylor also helped safety Kenny Hanes achieve first team all-conference honors.
+Nick Taylor is in his third year as the Briar Cliff football program’s defensive coordinator.
+Taylor coached an aggressive defense in 2015 with the defense setting the school record for sacks in a game with five against Presentation and the team finished with the second most sacks in a season with 23.
+Taylor also helped linebacker Andre Reyes set the school record for tackles in a season with 139 on his way to second team all-conference honors.

 Taylor came to Briar Cliff from Bethany College, in Lindsborg, Kan., where he served as assistant head coach, defensive coordinator and eventually interim head coach.
 Taylor coached at Bethany for six years, also serving as the program’s strength and conditioning coach and team community service coordinator as well as the institution’s intramural director.
 This past spring he also served as an assistant coach with the Salina Bombers indoor football team, overseeing the squad’s offensive line.
 Prior to coaching at Bethany, Taylor spent two seasons (2005, 2006) as the assistant head coach and offensive coordinator at Eureka College, in Eureka, Illinois.
 While there, he also taught physical education classes and served as the school’s intramural director.